FFrabetti/Cooperative-container-migration/docs/orbit_setup.md

 For both these cases, we evaluate following schemes.
 - Centralized Traditional Container Migration (CTCM)
-- Centralized Cooperative Container Migration (CLCM)
+- Centralized Cooperative Container Migration (CCCM)
-- Distributed Cooperative Container Migration (DLCM)
+- Distributed Cooperative Container Migration (DCCM)

 ## Procedure ##
 1. Reserve resources on the ORBIT.
 We use SB4 for the tests and Grid for final evaluation.